Table of Contents

 You might have bleeding or an infection after surgery.
 In the long term, you might have poor semen quality or low testosterone.
 This can affect your ability to father children.

-Tell your doctor before orchiectomy if you wish to have children after treatment.
+Important: Tell your doctor before orchiectomy if you wish to have children after treatment.

 Most men can become fathers even after treatment for testicular cancer.
 However, you should be offered semen analysis and cryopreservation of sperm (freezing deposits of sperm samples in a sperm bank) as options.